agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 -   variable, stands for the context variable value that we want to know of.

-Example (we want to know the value of a system context variable called “dialogRootCulture” that displays the current environment language):
+Example (we want to know the value of a system context variable called *dialogRootCulture* that displays the current environment language):

 ```javascript
 DialogsEngine.getDialogContextValue('dialogRootCulture');